nataliecclaire/nataliecclaire/README.md

 -Break Through Tech Capstone - Predict Customer Subscription: https://github.com/nataliecclaire/customer_subscription_to_campaign_calls

 -Linear Algebra Final Project - Cancer Classifier: https://github.com/nataliecclaire/cancer_classifier -> Here's the link to our final paper we submitted.
-Most of it is explaining the evaluation techniques we used and why they were beneficial: https://docs.google.com/document/d/1rZLcMH-zBnBLZ-WYvoDgVf1Mni-zYUYUnoLCB93gVeI/edit?usp=sharing
+Most of it is explaining the evaluation techniques used and why they were beneficial: https://docs.google.com/document/d/1rZLcMH-zBnBLZ-WYvoDgVf1Mni-zYUYUnoLCB93gVeI/edit?usp=sharing

 ⚡Fun fact: I once coded an Arduino kit to create a Candy-Crush style game that looks like BMO from Adventure Time!